 We make the payment process as simple as possible.
 If the situation is covered by insurance, we deal directly with your insurance provider.
 If not, we offer various other payment options.

 Insurance sometimes covers cleaning costs.
-We’ll work with the claims department of your homeowner’s or renter’s insurance on your behalf.
+We work with the claims department of your homeowner’s, renter’s, or car insurance on your behalf.

 Direct Payment Options

 We’re flexible with our direct-payment options, and can help you determine the best financing plan based on your out-of-pocket costs and policy payouts.

 We can help connect you with the most appropriate funding sources to help with coverage gaps, deductibles, or out-of-pocket expenses.